COVID-Related Accommodation Requests

 Q: What conditions are considered high-risk by the CDC?

 The CDC provides guidance on health-related factors which may increase the risk of complications from COVID-19.
 The list of factors may evolve as information about COVID is discovered, so please visit the CDC coronavirus webpage for the most up to date and complete listing.
-Some of the common health factors include:
+Some of the high-risk conditions include:

 - Chronic kidney disease